NCBI-Hackathons/VirusDiscoveryProject/Phylo/README.md

 `python3 longest_in_cluster.py -f example_files/test_contigs.fasta -c example_files/test_clusters.tsv -o example_files/newclusters.tsv -e`

 ###  blastnToGraph.tar.gz
 This tar file contains the scripts required for running the full clustering blastn pipeline, starting from a multifasta and generating files which can be later plugged to network analysis software.
 The process involves generating a blast database for the multifasta (`makeblastdb`) and blasting the sequences against themselves (`blastn`).
-Then, using custom scripts (see below) self hits are removed and the blast output is formated to generate both a tsv file with pairwirse distances between sequences and a complete distance matrix.
+Then, using custom scripts (see below) self hits are removed and the blast output is formatted to generate both a tsv file with pairwise distances between sequences and a complete distance matrix.
 The bitscore of the blast alignments is used as the distance criteria.
 The tsv file and distance matrices produced can be loaded to network analysis software (e.g.: Gephi, Cytoscape, or Pajek).

 To run the pipeline, untar the file and execute the master script (blastnToGraph, see below).
 Results will be placed inside the blastPipeline/results directory, including the blast database (`testDB`), blast results (`results.blastn`), tsv and distance matrix files (`blast_pairs.tsv` and `distMat.csv` respectively).